ryanz8/ryanz8.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Student in the [MIB Lab](https://sites.google.com/site/tinghushomepage/) at Queen's University.
+I'm a PhD student in the [MIB Lab](https://sites.google.com/site/tinghushomepage/) at Queen's University.

 Previously astrophysics, now machine learning (MSc).
 I study interpretability in deep learning and neuroevolution with the goal of building better models for biomedicine.